Table of Contents

 You’ll be asked to confirm the delete.

 Views have internal names within the Builder.
 These internal names are helpful for identifying your views when building and maintaining your app.
-By default these names are set as the object being displayed or view type for menu's and rich text views that don't display specific object records.
+By default these names are set as the table being displayed or view type for menu's and rich text views that don't display specific table records.

 You can hide and show view names by clicking on the tag icon in the top menu when working in the Pages section of the Builder.

 All views in the page preview can be collapsed and expanded at once by clicking the expand/collapse icon in the top menu.
 This allows you to display the full view or choose to collapse the view to a compact version.

 This is helpful when working with pages with a larger number of views.
 You can quickly expand all views to see the full page preview and then collapse all views to make navigating the page easier while building.